The Paleontological Education Preserve.

 southern Hillsborough County.

-Volunteers organized by Tampa Bay paleontologist Frank Garcia worked with scientists to expose scores of fantastic creatures from prehistoric times, some of them unknown to science dating from .5 million - 1.1 million years BP!
+Volunteers organized by Tampa Bay paleontologist Frank Garcia worked with scientists to expose scores of fantastic creatures from prehistoric times, some of them unknown to science dating from 1.6-1.0 million years ago!

 Though the pit itself has long since